-Total Les s than 1 vear 1-3 vears 3-5 vears More than 5 years Long-term debt (1) \$186,375 \$ \$ \$186,375 \$ - Operating lease obligations 4,601 747 1,551 2,303 Liabilities under the tax receivable agreement (2) 22,498 3,899 2,501 16,098 Total contractual obligations \$213,474 \$ 747 \$5,450 \$191,179 \$ 16,098
+Less than 1-3 3-5 More than Total 1 year years years 5 years Long-term debt (1) \$186,375 \$ \$ - \$186,375 \$ Operating lease obligations 4,601 747 1,551 2,303 Liabilities under the tax receivable agreement(2) 22,498 3,899 2,501 16,098 Total contractual obligations \$213,474 \$ 747 \$5,450 \$191,179 \$ 16,098

-(1) See note 7 to the audited consolidated financial statements included elsewhere in this prospectus.
-On September 23, 2020, QuoteLab, LLC terminated and repaid in full the 2019 Credit Facilities and entered into the 2020 Credit Agreement providing for the 2020 Credit Facilities consisting of (i) the 2020 Term Loan Facility and (ii) the 2020 Revolving Credit Facility, QuoteLab, LLC is required to repay the 2020 Term Loan Facility, commencing with the fiscal quarter ending December 31, 2020, in equal quarterly installments in an aggregate annual amount equal to 5% of the initial aggregate amount amount equal to 5% of the initial aggregate amount of the 2020 Term Loan Facility, with the Source payable on the maturity date, which is September 23, 2023 (or, if such date is not a business day, the first business day following such date).
-See "Description of certain indebtedness."

-(2) See note 11 to the audited consolidated financial statements included elsewhere in this prospectus.
+- (1) See note 7 to the audited consolidated financial statements included elsewhere in this prospectus.
+On September 23, 2020, QuoteLab, LLC terminated and repaid in full the 2019 Credit Facilities and entered into the 2020 Credit Agreement providing for the 2020 Credit Facilities consisting of (i) the 2020 Term Loan Facility and (ii) the 2020 Revolving Credit Facility.
+QuoteLab, LLC is required to repay the 2020 Term Loan Facility, commencing with the fiscal quarter ending December 31, 2020, in equal quarterly installments in an aggregate annual amount equal to 5% of the initial aggregate amount of the 2020 Term Loan Facility, with the balance payable on the maturity date, which is September 23, 2023 (or, if such date is not a business day, the first business day following such date).
+See "Description of certain indebtedness." - (2) See note 11 to the audited consolidated financial statements included elsewhere in this prospectus.

-We expect to obtain an increase in our share of the tax basis of the tangible and intangible assets of QLH as a result of (i) our purchase (through Intermediate Holdco) of Class B-1 units of QLH from certain unitholders (including the Selling Class B-1 Unit Holders) in connection with the IPO, (ii) the Pre-IPO Leveraged Distribution and other actual or deemed distributions by QLH to its members, and (iii) certain post-IPO exchanges (including in connection with this offering) of Class B-1 units of QLH, together with an equal number of shares of our Class A common stock (or, at our election, cash of an equivalent value).
+We expect to obtain an increase in our share of the tax basis of the tangible and intangible assets of QLH as a result of (i) our purchase (through Intermediate Holdco) of Class B-1 units of QLH from certain unitholders (including the Selling Class B-1 Unit Holders) in connection with the IPO, (ii) the Pre-IPO Leveraged Distribution and other actual or deemed distributions by QLH to its members, and (iii) certain post-IPO exchanges (including in connection with this offering) of Class B-1 units of QLH, together with an equal number of shares of our Class B common stock, for shares of our Class A common stock (or, at our election, cash of an equivalent value).
 These increases in tax basis are expected to increase our depreciation and amortization deductions (for tax purposes) and create other tax benefits and therefore may reduce the amount of cash taxes that we would otherwise be required to pay in the future.
 This existing and increased tax basis may also decrease gain (or increase loss) on future dispositions of certain assets to the extent tax basis is allocated to those assets.